-In this simple example, let us first assume that you want to simply open a file (e.g., /foo/bar), read it, and then close it.
-For this simple example, let's assume the file is just 12KB in size (i.e., 3 blocks).
+In this simple example, let us first assume that you want to simply open a file (e.g., /foo/bar, read it, and then close it.
+For this simple example, let's assume the file is just 4KB in size (i.e., 1 block).

-When you issue an open ("/foo/bar", O_RDONLY) call, the file system first needs to find the inode for the file bar, to obtain some basic information about the file (permissions information, file size, etc.).
+When you issue an open ("/foo/bar", O\RDONLY) call, the file system first needs to find the inode for the file bar, to obtain some basic information about the file (permissions information, file size, etc.).
 To do so, the file system must be able to find the inode, but all it has right now is the full pathname.
 The file system must traverse the pathname and thus locate the desired inode.

-data bitmap inode bitmap bar data[0] bar data[2]
+inode bitmap bar data[1]

-open(bar) read read read
+open(bar) read read read read

-- read read
+read

-read() read read
+10 read

-write
+read() write read

-road() read read
+read() read

-read() write icau
+write read

 10 read

 read() write read

-Figure 40.3: File Read Timeline (Time Increasing Downward)
+Table 40.3: File Read Timeline (Time Increasing Downward)